spepler/shell-extras/_episodes/04-pipefilter.md

 - "Explain what usually happens if a program or pipeline isn't given any input to process."
 - "Explain the advantage of linking commands with pipes and filters."
 keypoints:
-- "`wc` counts lines, words, and characters in its inputs."
+- "`wc` counts lines, words, and bytes in its inputs."
 - "`cat` displays the contents of its inputs."
 - "`sort` sorts its inputs."
 - "`head` displays the first 10 lines of its input."